charmed-kubernetes/kubernetes-docs/pages/k8s/ingress.md

 ---

-Applications in Kubernetes can be exposed outside of the cluster in several ways, such via `NodePort` or `LoadBalancer` type services, or via ingress controllers or gateways.
+Applications in Kubernetes can be exposed outside of the cluster in several ways, such as via `NodePort` or `LoadBalancer` type services, or via ingress controllers or gateways.

 `NodePort` services expose the service directly via a port on each of the nodes, which can then be manually managed by firewall rules or external load balancers.